Nikathedoodler/e-commerce_enablement_platform/docs/progress-summary.md

 **Last Updated:** Current Session
 **Project:** E-Commerce Enablement Platform (3PL Fulfillment Platform)

+## 🎓 Development Approach

+This project follows a **collaborative, learning-focused development methodology**:

+- **AI Assistant Role:** Provides guidance, code reviews, architectural recommendations, and answers questions
+- **Developer Role:** Implements features, writes code, and makes implementation decisions
+- **Benefits:**
+  - Developer gains hands-on experience and deep understanding of the codebase
+  - Code ownership and maintainability
+  - Learning through implementation rather than copy-paste
+  - AI assists with navigation, best practices, and problem-solving

+**Note:** The AI may occasionally write code for repetitive tasks (like creating placeholder route pages) to save time, but the core feature implementation is done by the developer with AI guidance.

 ---

 ## ✅ Completed: Phase 1 & Phase 2 (Auth Foundation)